garrettwrong/cuTWED/README.rst

 ``test_batch_dev``, and a small but respectable ML batch problem set in ``test_synthetic_validation.py``.

+I have included a Jupyter Notebook which demonstrates validation using the `UCI Pseudo Periodic Synthetic Time Series Data Set <http://archive.ics.uci.edu/ml/datasets/Pseudo+Periodic+Synthetic+Time+Series>`__.
+This is a much large dataset.

 Future plans include optimization and multi-gpu options for large batches..